 Oceans provide key natural resources, including food, medicines, biofuels, climate moderation, and carbon storage.
-Because oceans are so essential to life on earth, the conservation and sustainable use of the world's oceans, seas, and marine resources is vital to protecting all of Earth's life forms.
-Maintaining healthy marine systems supports climate mitigation, economic development, good health and wellbeing, and biodiversity.
-Auburn University is moderately engaged with Goal 4 across teaching, research, outreach, and student involvement.
-Auburn University is engaged most with Goal 14 through course offerings, teaching a minimum of 79 courses throughout the three-year span from 2016-2018.
-Auburn University is a seagrant institution in addition to being a land-grant institution.
+55 Because oceans are so essential to life on earth, the conservation and sustainable use of the world's oceans, seas, and marine resources is vital to protecting all of Earth's life forms.
+55 Maintaining healthy marine systems supports climate mitigation, economic development, good health and wellbeing, and biodiversity.
+55 Auburn University is highly engaged with Goal 14 across teaching, research, and outreach activities.
+Auburn University is engaged most with Goal 14 through its teaching activities, offering a minimum of 24 courses throughout the three-year span from 2016-2018.
+Auburn University is a sea-grant institution in addition to being a land-grant institution.
 Because Auburn University's mission is to serve the state of Alabama, and because Alabama has a strong coastal community providing income and livelihood for thousands of Alabama residents, the health of marine systems directly involves Auburn University.
-Additionally, Auburn University's global perspective and desire to achieve world renown make global marine conservation, preservation, and mitigation relevant concerns.
+6 Additionally, Auburn University's global perspective and desire to achieve world renown make global marine conservation, preservation, and mitigation relevant concerns. ^{6,3} ourtesy of the Chadwick report